hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 // or simply register a new instance Container.shared.someSingletonFactory.register { MyNewMock() }
 ```
+On that last point.
+Doing a registration change on a factory usually clears it's associated scope automatically.
+The assumption, of course, being that if you register something you expect it to be used.

+This also applies to singletons *unless you're inside of a autoRegister block.* AutoRegistration can happen on every container creation, and automatically clearing a registered singleton each and every time that occurs kind of defeats the idea of multiple containers on one hand and singletons on the other.

-So we can deal with them.
-But as a general rule, singletons should be avoided and only be used when there's an overriding need for there to be one and only one instance of an object.
+So all that said, we can deal with them.
+But as a general rule, singletons can complicate your life, your code, and your tests, and as such they should be avoided and only be used when there's an overriding need for there to be one and only one instance of an object.

 Got that, Highlander?